Hubbsina

 The Highland splitfin (Hubbsina turneri) is a species of splitfin endemic to Mexico where it is found in the Lerma River basin.
 This species grows to a length of 5 cm TL.
 It is the only known member of its genus, although some authorities have Hubbina as a subgenus of Girardinichthys and add Girardinichthys ireneae to the subgenus, even treating this taxon as a synonym of G. ireneae.
-This species was described by Don Fernando de Buen y Lozano in 1940 with the type locality given as Cointzio, Michoacán.
+This species was described by Fernando de Buen y Lozano in 1940 with the type locality given as Cointzio, Michoacán.
 The name of the genus honours the American ichthyologist Carl Leavitt Hubbs (1894-1979) while the specific name honours Clarence Lester Turner (1890-1969), thus honouring two ichthyologists who worked on a review of the Goodeidae in 1939.